bvoight/GCB535/Syllabus.md

 A basic primer in programming and operating in a UNIX environment will be presented, and students will also be introduced to R and tools for reproducible research.
-This course emphasizes direct, hands-on experience with applications to current biological research problems.
-The course is **NOT INTENDED** for computer science students who want to learn about biologically motivated algorithmic problems; GCB/CIS/BIOL536 and GCB537 is more appropriate.
+This course emphasizes direct, hands-on experience with applications to current biological research analysis problems.
+The course is **NOT INTENDED** for computer science students who want to learn about biologically motivated algorithmic problems; GCB/CIS/BIOL5360 and GCB5370 is more appropriate.

-Areas include DNA sequence alignment, genetic variation and analysis, motif discovery, study design for high-throughput sequencing, RNA gene expression, single gene and whole-genome analysis, machine learning.
-The relevant principles underlying methods used for analysis in these areas will be introduced and discussed at a level appropriate for biologists without a background in computer science.
+Areas include DNA sequence alignment, study design for high-throughput sequencing, RNA gene expression, single-cell RNA-Seq, single gene and whole-genome analysis, machine learning The relevant principles underlying methods used for analysis in these areas will be introduced and discussed at a level appropriate for biologists without a background  in computer science.

 The course will assume a solid knowledge of modern biology.
-An advanced undergraduate course such as BIOL421 or a graduate course in biology such as BIOL526 (Experimental Principles in Cell and Molecular Biology), BIOL527 (Advanced Molecular Biology and Genetics), BIOL528 (Advanced Molecular Genetics), BIOL540 (Genetic Systems), or equivalent, is a prerequisite.
+An advanced undergraduate course such as BIOL4210 or a graduate course in biology such as BIOL5260 (Experimental Principles in Cell and Molecular Biology), BIOL5270 (Advanced Molecular Biology and Genetics), BIOL5280 (Advanced Molecular Genetics), BIOL5400 (Genetic Systems), or equivalent, is a prerequisite.

 ## Note on Reproducibility and Responsible Research
 Scientific rigor and reproducibility (SRR) is essential for progress, and especially so in